SD2E/api-user-guide/docs/create_application_04.md

 <br>
 #### Run a test job

-Now that your app and assets are staged, the final step is to run a test job.
+Now that your app and assets are staged, the final steps are to stage your sample data and to run a test job.
 Create the appropriate directories (if they do not exist already) and upload the example data:
 ```
 % files-list -S data-tacc-work-username /
 ...   # contents of your TACC work root directory